joshwyatt/classes/markdown/using_this.md

 console.log(getGlobalNum()); // 1
 ```

-#### A Crucial Gotcha'
+### A Crucial Gotcha'

 Given the following two facts:

 - `this` in a function defintion will be equal to the object that the function is called as a method on
-- Any standalone function is in fact called on a method on either `window` or `global` (depending on whether the code is run in the browser or NodeJS)
+- Any standalone function is in fact called as a method on either `window` or `global` (depending on whether the code is run in the browser or NodeJS)

-Care must be taken not to define `this` in a helper function, or anonymous callback function within a method defintion.
+care must be taken not to define `this` in a standalon helper function, or callback function within a method defintion.
 Consider the following:

 ```javascript
 function makePerson(friends, favoriteLetter) {